jakoivis/imageLoader/README.md

 ```

 ######Using custom properties in images object
 All the properties of image objects will be be accessible in the onFileComplete callback.
-Those properties are copied to the `QueueItem` objects.
+Those properties are copied to the `ImageLoaderItem` objects.
 ```js
 var images = [
     {src:"/assets/sample1_tb.png", someProperty:"someValue1"},